Solia4dgp/Codveda_internship/Level-3/Task-2- Power Pivot & Data Modeling/README.md

 ---

-## 🔄 Data Preparation & Modeling
+## 🔄 Relational Data Model

-### 1. Customer Data

-The customer datasets were consolidated into a single **CustomerData** table before being loaded into the Excel Data Model.

-### 2. Area Code Region Table

-A separate **AreaCodeRegion** table was created containing distinct area codes and their corresponding regions.
+I structured the customer data and created a separate AreaCodeRegion lookup table containing distinct area codes and their corresponding regions.

-### 3. Power Pivot Relationship

-The two tables were connected through the **Area Code** field.
+The two tables were connected through the Area Code field in Power Pivot.

+This relationship allowed customer records to be analyzed according to their respective regions rather than keeping all information in one flat dataset.

 <img width="446" height="526" alt="image" src="https://github.com/user-attachments/assets/1b273bca-f071-4735-92b7-afcf6fde2413" />